You are here

 - Equipment - A Microsoft Exchange resource that is used to manage scheduling of a shared piece of equipment such as a laptop, a projector or a piece of specialized hardware.

 - Shared - A Microsoft Exchange resource that can be used to manage a shared inbox or calendar.
-Shared Resource Accounts could be used to collect responses for a survey, act as a departmental help desk mailbox, or a shared-access calendar to track vacations for staff in a department.
+Shared Resource Accounts could be used to collect responses for a survey, act as a departmental help desk mailbox, or as a shared-access calendar to track vacations for staff in a department.